Neutrino Dollar Price Up 0.2% Over Last 7 Days (USDN)

-Neutrino Dollar (CURRENCY:USDN) traded 0.5% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on November 19th.
-During the last week, Neutrino Dollar has traded up 0.2% against the U.S. dollar.
-One Neutrino Dollar coin can now be bought for about $1.01 or 0.00008639 BTC on major cryptocurrency exchanges.
-Neutrino Dollar has a total market cap of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.
+Neutrino Dollar (CURRENCY:USDN) traded 0.5% higher against the U.S. dollar during the one day period ending at 7:00 AM Eastern on November 26th.
+Neutrino Dollar has a total market capitalization of $26.57 million and $1.23 million worth of Neutrino Dollar was traded on exchanges in the last 24 hours.
+One Neutrino Dollar coin can currently be bought for approximately $1.01 or 0.00008639 BTC on exchanges.
+During the last seven days, Neutrino Dollar has traded up 0.2% against the U.S. dollar.

 - KnoxFS (KFX) traded down 8.6% against the dollar and now trades at $15.07 or 0.00049800 BTC.